Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Wind data

 \subsection{Observed data: SYNOP stations}

 For 69 sites around Italy, SYNOP meteorological readings were acquired from year 2015 to year 2020.
-The SYNOP anemometers records the wind speed as an average over 10 minutes according to ICAO specifications \citep{icao2007meteorological}.\\ The time intervals between successive observations may vary between different SYNOP stations, and the hours of operation of meteorological stations are dependent on the specific regime of the anemometer.
+The SYNOP anemometers records the wind speed, measured in knots, as an average over 10 minutes according to ICAO specifications at the nominal measurement height of 10 meters a.g.l. \citep{icao2007meteorological}.\\ The time intervals between successive observations may vary between different SYNOP stations, and the hours of operation of meteorological stations are dependent on the specific regime of the anemometer.
 Smaller anemometers can run from 4 to 18 hours per day, whereas larger anemometers often run 24 hours per day, with an acquisition frequency of one or three hours.\\ As one can see from Figure\ \ref{fig:stazioni_synop_italia}, the stations are arranged rather uniformly across the peninsula.\\